joereddington/Delores/index.md

 * Smile
 * [Plan Time and Process Calendar](process_calendar) <!--Because something might be urgent -->
 * Look at [ten year and one year goals](https://docs.google.com/spreadsheets/d/1l8SRHzjBQpsnMFq8kY8b2QIQkSmda2RpocWAYKm-DQc/edit?usp=sharing)
-* If you have more than an hour:
-  * Prepare for a long sprint
+* If you have more than an hour we Prepare for a long sprint:
     * Work out how long the sprint is going to be and set alarm  (ten minutes early if tagging in on kids)
     * Open Macvim and make inbox.md note
     * Write down what you are scared about *and* what you are excited about.